momentohq/moderated-chat/backend/lambdas/README.md

-# Lambda Template
+# Moderated Chat Backend Lambdas

-This repo contains opinionated boilerplate code for building and bundling multiple lambdas from a single `src` directory, without needing to nest multiple build files.
+This repo uses opinionated boilerplate code for building and bundling multiple lambdas from a single `src` directory, without needing to nest multiple build files.
 Esbuild is used to minify and optimize the lambda bundle to reduce cold starts and optimize runtimes.
-There are also examples deploying these lambdas via `cdk` and `serverless`

 ## Folder Structure